liferay/liferay-docs/develop/tutorials/articles/recycle-bin/04-moving-and-restoring-parent-entities.markdown

 1. Update its status
 2. Remove the trash version of it
 3. Turn on the visibility of its asset
-4. Reindex it
+4. Re-index it

-It's really very straightforward, making it easy for you to do in the service classes for your app's parent entities.
+Restoring entities placed in the trash is straightforward when done in the service classes for your app's parent entities.

 As a developer, you only need to tell the portal that the parent entity has children and how to obtain them.
 The Recycle Bin UI automatically accounts for